Vienna Declaration and Programme of Action: Follow-up

-United Nations High Commissioner for Human Rights

-The VDPA considered the adaptation and strengthening of the United Nations machinery for human rights, including the question of the establishment of a United Nations High Commissioner for Human Rights.
-Part II, para 17 states that "The World Conference on Human Rights recognizes the necessity for a continuing adaptation of the United Nations human rights machinery to the current and future needs in the promotion and protection of human rights, as reflected in the present Declaration...
-In particular, the United Nations human rights organs should improve their coordination, efficiency and effectiveness."

-Following this the VDPA states, Part II, para 18, that "The World Conference on Human Rights recommends to the General Assembly that when examining the report of the Conference at its forty-eighth session, it begin, as a matter of priority, consideration of the question of the establishment of a High Commissioner for Human Rights for the promotion and protection of all human rights."

-The United Nations General Assembly subsequently created the post of United Nations High Commissioner for Human Rights on 20 December 1993 (resolution 48/141).

-Country Action Plans

-The World Conference on Human Rights recommended that each State consider the desirability of drawing up a national action plan identifying steps whereby that State would improve the promotion and protection of human rights.
-VDPA, Part II, paragraph 71.
-To such ends, the Office of the High Commissioner on Human Rights has included field offices and technical expertise to its mission.
-Further, the United Nations Development Programme has identified promotion of national institutions as one of its primary concerns.

 United Nations Human Rights Council

 The United Nations Human Rights Council holds regular debates (under its agenda item 8) on follow-up to the VDPA.
 While the scope of issues that can be addressed under this heading was initially disputed, recent sessions of the Human Rights Council have shown increasing debate on systematic follow-up to the VDPA, with States and non-governmental organizations raising a broad range of issues, reflecting the universal scope of the VDPA.
 This included themes like gender equality, sexual orientation and gender identity and institutional issues such as the independence of the Office of the UN High Commissioner for Human Rights (OHCHR).

 In September 2012, the Human Rights Council decided to hold a panel debate, in March 2013, to commemorate the 20th anniversary of the VDPA.